Tiffanyytz/MODEC/README.md

    Ujoint, sil, rank = joint_view_fixedrank(Data_stad_test_gene_protein_miRNA_mDNA, k,r)

-6. Input data for DEC: using combination of joint subspace from joint representation subspace calculation and preprocessed clinical data.
-For example, try to use STAD_rank20_joint.txt and STAD_clinical_dummycomputed.csv.
-Combine the datasets with columns as markers while rows corresponding to samples.
+6. Input data for DEC: using combination of joint subspace from joint representation subspace calculation.
+For example, try to use STAD_rank20_joint.txt with columns as markers while rows corresponding to samples.

 7. Output format: the output from MODEC will be clustering labels as numbers.
-We can map them to the subtype contained in the PAM50 dataset to measure the clustering performance.
+We can map them to the subtype contained in the TCGA dataset to measure the clustering performance.
 The optimal matching is obtained by applying Hungarian method.